-Bronx-Lebanon’s Life Recovery Center, completed in 2014, represents an important addition to the Department of Psychiatry.
-Its inpatient program consists of a 20-bed detoxification and 25-bed rehabilitation unit.
-The wide range of outpatient services provided include detoxification and one-on-one counseling, as well as intensive and supportive group sessions, with day and evening hours.
-These services include treatments designed to help individuals identify substance abuse triggers and also develop the skills needed to return to a productive lifestyle.
-There is also a Halfway House within the Life Recovery Center that offers chemical dependency patients a stable living environment during recovery.
-It includes individual bedrooms with private bathrooms.
+BronxCare’s Life Recovery Center is one of the few facilities in New York State to combine inpatient, outpatient, and resident treatment programs for individuals with chemical dependency problems.
+The Life Recovery Center includes an inpatient program consisting of 20 detoxification and 25 rehabilitation beds.
+Medication-assisted treatment, an opioid treatment program, and an impaired driver program, as well as individual and group counseling (with day and evening hours), are also part of the wide-ranging services provided.
+Evidence-based treatments designed to help individuals identify substance abuse triggers and also develop the skills needed to return to a productive lifestyle are utilized.
+There is also a Community Residence within the Life Recovery Center that offers individuals a stable living environment during recovery.
+It includes individual bedrooms, with private bathrooms.
 Many of the Life Recovery Center patients have medical problems that must also be addressed.
 Physicians, nurses, and support staff provide these services at the inpatient and outpatient levels.

 BronxCare’s Department of Psychiatry was recently selected as a New York City Zero Suicide grant site.
 This grant is a five year, first-ever initiative from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The Zero Suicide model is both an aspirational and pragmatic approach for systematically integrating suicide prevention in health care settings.

 “Mind and body both are crucial aspects of health; a clinician needs to always address both to get optimal outcomes of treatment.”